apiiiiip/gigih/hwm4/README.md

 ## Installation

-To install the app, run the following command:
+To install this app, you just run the following command:

 ```bash
 yarn